ModernRonin/FluentArgumentParser/README.md

 - [pre-process](docs/Reference.md#iargumentpreprocessor) arguments
 - if you want to interact with the low-level parser, without any reflection, check out [these tests](ModernRonin.FluentArgumentParser.Tests/Demo/LowLevelTests.cs)
 - last not least, you can always take a look at the [demo tests](ModernRonin.FluentArgumentParser.Tests/Demo)

+## Contributing
+If you want to contribute, you are more than welcome.
+Check out the issues page.
+There are a few issues marked as `good-first-issue` and a few others as `help-wanted`.

+Furthermore, issues marked as `needs-design` would benefit from discussion about how they should ideally work, both for end-users and for library-users.

+Last not least, there are a few ideas marked as `do-people-need-this`- for these, it would be very interesting to get as many opinions as possible.

+## License
+The [license](./LICENSE) is [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+In essence this means you are free to use and distribute and change this tool however you see fit, as long as you provide a link to the license and share any customizations/changes you might perform under the same license.